Prayagraj Express: Coaches

-This train runs with two AC first-class coach, five AC 2 tier coaches, three AC 3 tier coaches, ten sleeper coaches, two general coaches along with two EOG coaches.
+This train runs with two AC first-class coach, five AC 2 tier coaches, three AC 3 tier coaches, one AC 3 tier economy coach, nine sleeper coaches, two general coaches along with two EOG coaches.
 Thus, having a total of 24 LHB coach.
 It is the only train in India to be running with 24 LHB coach.

-Route & Halts
+Route and halts

 It runs from Allahabad Junction via Fatehpur, Kanpur Central, Aligarh, Ghaziabad to New Delhi.

 Traction

 It is hauled by a Kanpur-based WAP-7 locomotive on its entire journey.

 Accident

 In dense fog, on 2 January 2010, the Gorakhdham Express and Prayagraj Express collided near the Panki railway station near Kanpur, about 60 miles (100 kilometers) southwest of Lucknow.
 Ten people died and about 54 were injured.